 7 Ways to Reduce Employee Turnover

-- Realize that nonprofit staff and volunteers are motivated differently than most business people.
+- Realize you need to motivate nonprofit staff and volunteers differently than most business people.
 For them, it’s not about the money or prestige.
-Instead, they have a passion for your mission and want to help you achieve it.
-Are you giving them ample opportunity to do meaningful work that addresses that passion so they feel they are actual making a difference?
+They want to feel they are making a difference.
+Tthey have a passion for your mission and want to help you achieve it.
+Are you giving them ample opportunity to do meaningful work that addresses that passion?

 - Fine-tune your hiring process and focus on high-quality candidates.
-Are you being selective in the hiring process or are you just looking for warm bodies to fill open slots, hoping and trusting that they will work out?
+Are you being selective in the hiring process or are you just looking for warm bodies to fill open slots?
 In addition to your stated Mission and Vision, do you look for candidates who agree with your agency’s values?
 A bad match here can be as harmful and as anything else.
 Review your hiring practices to insure you are screening out applicants who do not match the job description and its “Desirable Qualifications”.

 - Get feedback from those that leave before they leave.
 Do you (or someone else in your organization) conduct exit interviews with departing staff and volunteers to learn why they decided to leave?
 If so, do any patterns emerge?
 Compensation levels, poor working conditions, excessive workload, safety issues, lack of respect, etc. can all lead to an employee leaving.
 If you see reasons repeated among individuals, how can you address these patterns?
 If you’re not conducting exit interviews, could you start to collect feedback from employees who are leaving?